ugate/templeo/jsdocp/tutorial/1-basics.md

 ### ⛓️ include <sub id="include"></sub>

-The `include` _directive_ provides a standard [ECMAScript Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) function that accepts a template literal and loads/outputs one or more resolved partial templates that have a matching partial `name` used during [registration](module-templeo.Engine.html#registerPartial).
+The `include` _directive_ provides a standard [ECMAScript Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) _async_ function that accepts a template literal and loads/outputs one or more resolved partial templates that have a matching partial `name` used during [registration](module-templeo.Engine.html#registerPartial).

 > There are many different ways an `include` can capture/read template __content__ and/or __context__.
 The built-in technique is either _manual registration_ or reading/loading them via [HTTP client requests](Cachier.html).
 Reads can also come from a [file system](index.html#caching), a [database](index.html#caching) or any other desired source.
 What happens when a `read` takes place is determined by the [Cachier](Cachier.html) used on the `Engine` using [`Engine.create(cachier:Cachier)`](module-templeo.Engine.html#.create).

-__Although, we are not limited to just HTML__, we'll start with some simple HTML templates to illustrate basic `include` usage.
+Although, we are not limited to just HTML, we'll start with some simple HTML templates to illustrate basic `include` usage.
 Assume that we have the following templates and context...

 ```html
 <!-- https://localhost:8080/template.html -->